Use code 'EarlyBird'

 Trip Notes & Expectations

-3. LUGGAGE: In Europe, it is very rare to find elevators in train stations, hotels, or other public places.
-We use some public transport on this trip, which means you will need to carry your luggage from platform to platform, in and out of trains and buses, etc. and possibly up several flights of stairs.
-You will also need to be able to stow your luggage safely on trains and buses.
-You should be able to comfortably walk for 10-30 minutes at a time with your luggage.
-It is therefore essential that you pack light and bring luggage that is compact and lightweight.
+We use public transport on this trip, which means you will need to carry your luggage from place to place and possibly up multiple flights of stairs.
+For example, there will be a 15-minute walk with your luggage from the ferry to the hotel in Tinos.
+Please also be aware that properties we stay in with only two stories may not have elevators installed, and climbing the stairs with your luggage will be necessary.
+It is essential, therefore, that you pack light and bring luggage that is compact and lightweight.
 Carrying your luggage remains your responsibility at all times.

 Single Travelers